-The immediate parent undertaking is Duncton Group Limited, a company incorporated in the UK.
-The ultimate parent undertaking and controlling party is Provident Financial plc, which is the largest and smallest group to consolidate these financial statements.
-Copies of the consolidated financial statements of Provident Financial plc may be obtained from the Company Secretary, Provident Financial plc, No.1 Godwin Street, Bradford, BD1 2SU.
+The ultimate parent undertaking and controlling party is PF plc, a company incorporated in the United Kingdom, which is the smallest and largest group to consolidate these financial statements.
+Copies of the consolidated financial statements of PF plc may be obtained from the Company Secretary, PF plc, No.1 Godwin Street, Bradford BD1 2SU.